-Her recipe includes pretty much every favorite ingredient of mine.
+This recipe includes pretty much every favorite ingredient of mine.
 Sugar, (obviously) brown sugar, oats, chocolate, white chocolate… I get happy just thinking about it.
+They are downright delicious!

 I also opted for a good quality semi-sweet chocolate chunk; it really makes a difference in my opinion as I love the deep rich cocoa flavor among the sweet (oh so sweet) sugary cookie dough.
 You could even go more pure with your chocolate selection, and find something over 60% cocoa.